Adam-Ousse/learning_js/JS/CSS.md

     padding-right: 10px;

-    box-sizing: border-box; /*without the border-box the width would be 100% +10px +10px from padding*/
+    box-sizing: border-box; /*without the border-box the width would be 100% +10px +10px from padding by default it's content-box */

 }
 ```